deltaswapio/deltaswap/whitepapers/0009_guardian_key.md

 # Phylax Key Usage

 ## Objective
-* Describe how guardian keys are used and how message confusion is avoided.
+* Describe how phylax keys are used and how message confusion is avoided.

 ## Background